25 Quick and Easy Tips to Save More Money on Amazon

 I’m a huge proponent of shopping on Amazon.
 I’m a Prime member and I don’t mind showing my support.
 They make shopping online so much easier with their huge selection and quick shipping.
 Their customer service is really good as well (if you’ve ever had to use it).
 There are few things I don’t like about Amazon.
 Heck, I even just ordered a new microphone to start making how-to videos for my business and they delivered the thing on a Sunday.
 I guess it means e-commerce has no days off anymore.
 It also means I don’t have to step foot in a store if I can help it.
-That makes me smile a little bit.

-Today, I’m going to share with you 25 ways, yes 25, to save money when shopping on Amazon.
+Today, I’m going to share with you 25 ways, yes 25, to save more money when shopping on Amazon.
 Not all of these are revolutionary, but they will make you think before you click the checkout button.
 If you check all of these out, you can really save good money when shopping on Amazon.
 You can also ensure you’re getting the best price possible.
 There are times when Amazon is not the cheapest game in town and I know that can be the case.
 Having said that, I also account quick shipping, ease of returns, and customer service in my reasoning to purchase something.
 Typically, there are few retailers who can compete with Amazon on all of those levels.

 Without further ado, let’s get started.
 Here are the money saving tips everyone should know before shopping on Amazon!